engrnisarahmed/dan.carley.co/_posts/2015-04-30-code-club-five-week-retrospective.markdown

 recognise the pitfalls that the children (and yourself) will get stuck on.
 When they ask for help you won't need to read the description and repeat it yourself in order to offer advice.
-There are many things that you won't identify from just reading the sheet alone like how do you draw a musical note or what happens when the sprite is off-center.
+There are many things that you won't identify from just reading the sheet alone, like how do you draw a musical note or how do you make the sprite stopping spinning off-center.

 You can also include nice touches like giving them personal folders/wallets to keep their project sheets.
 It might not seem like much, but it goes a